 Compassionate Lanarkshire (CLAN)

-If required Kilbryde Hospice will offer various remote complementary therapies.
-This will depend on the needs of the person.
+If required, Kilbryde Hospice will offer virtual assessment by our complementary therapy team and depending on the needs of the individual, occasionally a home visit.

 If you would like more information about CLAN please call 01236 772004 or email firstname.lastname@example.org